St. Paul Indian Mounds Park

 When to visit: Open from sunrise to 11 pm

-Time needed to enjoy: 15 minutes
+Time needed: 15 minutes

 Around 2,000 years ago, members of the Hopewell Native American tribe buried their dead in a series of mounds atop a hill in what is now St. Paul, Minnesota.

-Today, there are six burial mounds in what has become Indian Mounds Park.
+Today, there are six burial mounds in what has become Indian Mounds Regional Park.
 There were once 16 mounds there, but most were destroyed over time.

 When the mounds were excavated, researchers discovered log tombs, pit burials, beer teeth, copper sheets and ornaments, and even a clay mask over a skull that perfectly replicated the person’s face.